lvgl/lv_binding_micropython/README.md

 - XPT2046: `cs=25, spihost=esp.HSPI_HOST, mhz=5, max_cmds=16, cal_x0 = 3783, cal_y0 = 3948, cal_x1 = 242, cal_y1 = 423, transpose = True, samples = 3`

 You can change any of these parameters on ili9341/xpt2046 constructor.
-You can also initalize them on different SPI buses if you want, by providing miso/mosi/clk parameters.
+You can also initialize them on different SPI buses if you want, by providing miso/mosi/clk parameters.
 Set them to -1 to use existing (initialized) spihost bus.

 Here's another example, this time importing and initialising display and touch drivers for the M5Stack Core2 device, which uses an FT6336 chip on the I2C bus to read from its capacitive touch screen and uses an ili9342 display controller, which has some inverted signals compared to the ili9341: